 RN-BSN Practicum consists of one quarter of the class T NURS 414, Health, Communities, and Populations (5 credits), taken in either winter or spring.
 In the class, students are arranged in groups and connected with an organization or other stakeholders in the community to address a specific concern.
 Examples from previous quarters include mentoring with at-risk students in Lakewood, examining issues of livability in East Tacoma, and addressing issues of homelessness throughout Pierce County.
 At the end of the quarter, student groups compile a report of their work, which synthesizes their experiences and research to provide suggestions for further community and policy action.

 Organizations that have cooperated with the School of Nursing & Healthcare Leadership include the Tacoma-Pierce County Health Department, the Pierce County Medical Reserve Corps, and the Living Access Support Alliance.

 Before placement into T NURS 414, be aware of the following:

-Immunization Requirements determined by Clinical Placements Northwest (CPNW).
+- Immunization Requirements determined by Clinical Placements Northwest (CPNW).
 The requirements include records of specific immunizations and annual tests detailed in the CPNW Clinical Passport.
 If records are not available, titers or re-immunizations must be administered.
-Contact Nathan Ketzner with any questions about immunization and testing requirements.
+Contact the SNHCL program with any questions about immunization and testing requirements.

 In addition to the items listed above, students are STRONGLY ADVISED to have personal health insurance or join a healthcare plan to cover the expenses of their healthcare and treatments in case of a catastrophic illness or injury and/or the development of a serious chronic condition.